plone/training/theming/theme-package-7.rst

 .. note::

    For theming in general you don't need to use the **Resource Registries**.
-   The following infos are here only as an example usage of the Plone **Resource Registries**.
+   The following infos are here as an example usage of the Plone **Resource Registries**.

-In the Plone **Resource Registries** we can register our static resources, like CSS and LESS files and also JavaScript resources.
+In **Resource Registries** we can register our static resources, like CSS and LESS files and also JavaScript resources.

 In fact even our resources we defined in the :file:`manifest.xml` are registered here automatically, but hidden.

-In this chapter we will cover only CSS and LESS, but you can also do nice things with your JavaScript resources (for example using ``requirejs`` to do the import correctly without worrying about import order).
+In this chapter we will cover CSS and LESS, but you can also do nice things with your JavaScript resources (for example using ``requirejs`` to do the import correctly without worrying about import order).

 For details about this, take a look into the documentation of the **Plone Resource Registries** and in the :doc:`JavaScript part of the training <../javascript/index>`.

 Register CSS And Less Resources In The Registry